Jesse-V/OnioNS-server/README.md

 #### OS-X and *BSD

 Not currently supported, support planned in the far future.
-I am willing to provide upstream support to anyone who wishes to port the client functionality over there.
+I am willing to provide upstream support to anyone who wishes to port the software over there.
+I have not attempted to compile this code on any BSD system.
 My current primary focus is developing the Linux edition.

 ### Installation